ethereumclassic/ethereumclassic.github.io/content/blog/2022-10-07-twitter-tebacle/index.en.md

 > Charles Hoskinson, @IOHK_Charles, Sep 6
 > Beating a Dead Horse (Choose Ergo) https://twitter.com/i/broadcasts/1gqxvykyRkjJB

-Bob pointed out this spiteful behaviour in another thread:
+Bob pointed out this behaviour in another thread:

 > Bob Summerwill, @BobSummerwill, Sep 26
 > He seemingly wants a refund for his spending on ETC and calls the community Twitter handle a “momento”.
 Just a trophy for his personal pleasure.